-Langoton andre Sandra Langston, City Clerk City of Plainville
+Sandra Langston, City Clerk City of Plainville

-Gordon County and Cities of Calhoun, Fairmount, Plainville, Ranger and Resara Joint Comprehensive Plan 2018-20126
+Gordon County and Cities of Calhoun, Fairmount, Plainville, Ranger and Resaca Joint Comprehensive Plan 2018-2028

-Whereas, the Georgia Planning Act of 1989 requires local governments in develop and maintain a anrigenbensive plan to retain their Qualified Local Government status and eligibility for State permits, grants, and loans; and
+Whereas, the Georgia Planning Act of 1989 requires local governments to develop and maintain a comprehensive plan to retain their Qualified Local Government status and eligibility for State permits, grants, and loans; and

-Whereas, the Gordon County and Cities of Calhoun, Fuirmount, Plainville, Ranger and Resona Joint Comprehensive Plan 2018-2028 is now complete; and
+Whereas, the Gordon County and Cities of Calhoun, Fairmount, Plainville, Ranger and Resaca Joint Comprehensive Plan 2018-2028 is now complete; and

-Whereas, such Joint Comprehensive Plan Update is approved by the Uetorgia Department of Community Affairs as meeting Coorgia's Minimum Planning Standards and Procedures (effective March 1, 2014); and
+Whereas, such Joint Comprehensive Plan Update is approved by the Georgia Department of Community Affairs as meeting Georgia's Minimum Planning Standards and Procedures (effective March 1, 2014); and

-Whereas, the second and final public hearing on the draft plan was held on Tuesday, May 1, 2018 at 5:30 pm at the Gordon County Administrative Building, 201 N. Wall Street.
-Calhoun, GA 30701.
+Whereas, the second and final public hearing on the draft plan was held on Tuesday, May 1, 2018 at 5:30 pm at the Gordon County Administrative Building, 201 N. Wall Street, Calhoun, GA 30701.

-Now Therefore Be It Resolved, that the Mayor and City Conneil of the City of Ranger hereby officially adopt the Gurdon County and Citics of Calhoun, Fairmount, Plainville, Ranger and Resner Joint Comprehensive Plan 2018-2028.
+Now Therefore Be It Resolved, that the Mayor and City Council of the City of Ranger hereby officially adopt the Gordon County and Cities of Calhoun, Fairmount, Plainville, Ranger and Resaca Joint Comprehensive Plan 2018-2028.